You are viewing the PATIENT website

 General X-Ray

-Request appointmentWhat is an X-ray?
+What is an X-ray?

-X-rays are a versatile form of electromagnetic radiation that has revolutionised the fields of medicine and industry.
 X-rays are primarily utilised for diagnostic imaging, providing valuable insights into the internal structures of the human body.

 When a patient undergoes an X-ray procedure, they can expect a relatively quick and non-invasive examination.
 The process involves the use of a controlled beam of X-ray radiation that passes through the body.
 The body’s internal structures, such as bones and organs, absorb the radiation to varying degrees.
 Dense structures like bones appear white on the resulting X-ray images because they absorb more X-rays, while softer tissues appear in shades of gray.